Vlad-Akulov/CMPT470-Future-Buisness-Majors/assignment3/StarChat/README.md

 1. Compute precision and recall only if supported

+For 500 pairs:
+Accuracy : 0.726
+Precision : 0.181818
+Recall : 0.24324

 2. Document Precision and recall in the excel document 📝

 3. Extract original metrics from the paper

 4. Compare reproduced results with reported results and document it in the excel document 📝 (make sure you also document it here in a bit more depth)

+The original paper did not benchmark for code clone detection.
+This tool is not designed for code clone detection and it's simply an LLM focussed on code generation.
+The original paper benchmarks for code generation and understanding.

 5. Give it a TES Grade and document it in the excel document 📝